Limit Protected Health Information (PHI) Access to a Patient's Care Team

 Who can see PHI

-When PHI is limited for a patient, the specified providers (care team) are able to view all of a patient's data.
-Additionally, staff will only be able to view a patient's data when they are working for ('Writing As') a provider that is on the patient's care team.
-All staff and providers that are not on the patient's care team will only be able to access the patient's basic demographics.
+When PHI is limited for a patient, the specified providers and users (care team members) are able to view the full patient chart.
+Additional staff will only be able to view a patient's chart data when they are working for ('Writing As') a provider that is on the patient's care team.

 • Patient's full name*